Skip to main content

 About Ilha do Corvo

 Ilha do Corvo Natural Park encompasses the entirety of Corvo, the smallest and most remote island in the Azores archipelago, located at the extreme northwestern edge of the Macaronesian region approximately 18 kilometers north of Flores.
-The island covers just 17 square kilometers and supports a resident population of approximately 430 people in the single settlement of Vila do Corvo, making it one of Europe's smallest inhabited islands and most isolated communities.
-The park protects Corvo's remarkable volcanic crater (caldeiron), surrounding native habitats, and the marine environment that together represent an exceptionally well-preserved oceanic island ecosystem.
+[1] The island covers just 17 square kilometers and supports a resident population of approximately 435 people in the single settlement of Vila do Corvo, making it the smallest municipality in Portugal and one of Europe's most isolated communities.
+[1] The park protects Corvo's remarkable volcanic caldera (Caldeirão), surrounding native habitats, and the marine environment that together represent an exceptionally well-preserved oceanic island ecosystem.

 Wildlife Ecosystems